 The term Federally Insured refers to any credit union insured by the NCUA through the NCUSIF.
 All FCUs and CCUs are Federally Insured.
 Most SCCUs are also Federally Insured.
 The term also applies to other financial institutions insured through FDIC.
-NCUSIF and FDIC coverage are identical.
+NCUSIF and FDIC coverage are similar.

 Field of Membership (FOM)